-- 1. A minimum of two minor grades per week throughout each six weeks; and - 2.
-A minimum of four major grades per subject area per six weeks.
+1. A minimum of two minor grades per week throughout each six weeks; and 2.
+A minimum of four major grades for all subjects except math, each six weeks.
+For math, grades will be submitted in accordance with the Bluebonnet Curriculum Scope and Sequence.